mike99mac/minimy-mike99mac/README.md

 The ``buttons.py`` code is here: https://github.com/mike99mac/minimy-mike99mac/blob/main/framework/services/input/buttons.py

-One source of buttons is here: https://www.amazon.com/dp/B09C8C53DM
+One source of pushbuttons is here: https://www.amazon.com/dp/B09C8C53DM

 **TODO:** On another model, the computer is a RaspPi 400 which is *offboard*.
 This allows Lithium-ion batteries to be *onboard*.
 That will need new code that uses the arrow keys for the same function.

+# Debugging
+Maybe everything will work perfectly the first time, and there will be no need to debug.
+But we know how that goes.

+Following are some debugging resources.

 # Reference
 These reference sections follow: